IntelPython/numba-dpex/docs/user_guides/debugging/features.rst

 Supported GDB Features
 ======================

-Currently the following debugging features are available:
+The following debugging features are available:

 - Source location (filename and line number).
 - Setting break points by the line number.